Switzerland is insanely expensive now – Here are some examples

 Switzerland has been a very expensive place for decades now, if not longer.
-As an independent island toward the south of Europe, prices have long rivaled those in traditionally expensive Scandinavia, but lately it has broken free to easily be the most expensive on the planet.
-For the recent movement the massively overvalued Swiss Franc is to blame, and no one seems to be able to do anything about it.
+As an independent island toward the south of Europe, prices have long rivalled those in traditionally expensive Scandinavia, but lately, it has broken free to easily be the most expensive on the planet.
+For the recent movement, the massively overvalued Swiss Franc is to blame, and no one seems to be able to do anything about it.

 The largest city, Zurich, has topped both of our lists of the most expensive cities in Europe.
 Check out the Europe Backpacker Index or the Europe 3-star Traveler Index to find Zurich way out by itself in territory that knocks it off the itinerary of most sane travelers.